 Duties of a magistrate

 In a domestic court, a magistrate carries the same authority as a judge.
-The magistrate is able to preside over the following hearings:
+The magistrate is able to preside over the hearings in the following areas:

 - Pre-decree motions involving divorce, legal separation or annulment

-- Final hearings for issues with annulment, divorces, dissolutions, legal separation, child or support of a child
+- Final hearings for issues with annulment, divorces, dissolutions, legal separation, or child support and custody

 A judge also has the ability to refer a specific matter to a magistrate for attention, in addition to having final authority over some motions.